 In short, grape tomatoes can be frozen whole or pre-sliced.
 Since grape tomatoes are so small in size, freezing them whole is most common to avoid any mess.

 Freezing tomatoes is one of the easiest preservation methods.
-Basically, you can harvest and quickly having your tasty, frozen tomatoes ready to use when you need them.
+Basically, you can harvest and quickly have your tasty, frozen tomatoes ready to use whenever you need them.

 It is easy, but it also causes the tomatoes to lose their firm, crisp texture.
-Always use as many grape tomatoes as you can fresh.
+Always use as many grape tomatoes as you can while they are fresh.
 See how you can use frozen grape tomatoes below.

 Although it may seem as simple as throwing them in a bag and into the freezer, there are a couple of important steps that you should take beforehand.
 Let’s get started on how to freeze your grape tomatoes properly.